We have recently learned that women will live with incontinence 7 (seven) times longer than men will before seeking help for it.

 Today’s truth is, there are so many varied and layered causes, treatments and options for managing incontinence that we understand now so much better than before, it's as if we have dozens of baseball bats we can grab hold of to smash that tired old stigma to bits.

 But we have to do this out loud, and together, and among all of our friends and acquaintances.
 Let no one you know not help with the stigma smashing!
 It especially makes sense for us to pay attention to continence issues, and the great people who are helping us understand it and learn to manage it before it manages us.
-We look forward to sharing more on this and related topics from our friends at the Women’s Health Foundation, where resources are available for women of every age on all aspects of pelvic health.
+We look forward to sharing more on this and related topics from our friends at the Below Your Belt, where resources are available for women of every age on all aspects of pelvic health.

 Too, this month the National Association for Continence (NAFC) is gearing up with free classes all over the United States, and then continuing all year long with Twitter chats on bladder health to help you learn what you need to know to Stay Strong.